tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 `Measure` Tests return a `Response.result` of either a numeric value or one of the values "COMPLETE" or "NOT_COMPLETE". `Measure` Tests may directly measure properties of data.
 Alternatively, `Measure` Tests may measure the outputs of other Tests, for example, a `Measure` may count the number of `Response.results` from all COMPLIANT `Validation` Tests run on a `bdqffdq:SingleRecord`.

-The only `Measure` defined in the BDQ standard that directly examines data is the Test [MEASURE_EVENTDATE_DURATIONINSECONDS](../../terms/bdqtest/index.md#MEASURE_EVENTDATE_DURATIONINSECONDS).
+The only `Measure` defined in the initial BDQ standard that directly examines data is the Test [MEASURE_EVENTDATE_DURATIONINSECONDS](../../terms/bdqtest/index.md#MEASURE_EVENTDATE_DURATIONINSECONDS).
 This Test returns a `Response.result` measuring the amount of time represented by the value in `dwc:eventDate`, and can be used in Quality Assurance under specific research `Data Quality Needs` to identify `dwc:Occurrences` where the date observed or collected is known well enough for particular analytical needs (e.g., to at least one day for phenology studies, to at least one year for other purposes).
 The Test basically interprets the results of running the `Validation` and `Amendment` Tests and provides an indication of the length of the period of the value of `dwc:eventDate`.

 Most `Single Record` `Measure` Tests defined in the BDQ standard count the number of `Validation` or `Amendment` Tests with a specified `Response.result` from a `Single Record` Test.